 How long does it take to plan a groundbreaking for the South Bay's first new hospital in more than 40 years?
 For some, it took months.
 For others, it was a day more than 20 years in the making.

-"I began my career with Sharp Chula Vista 20 years ago," says Pablo Velez, PhD, RN, chief executive officer of Sharp Chula Vista Medical Center.
+"I began my career with Sharp Chula Vista more than 20 years ago," says Pablo Velez, PhD, RN, chief executive officer of Sharp Chula Vista Medical Center.
 "Our current hospital had only been open for about that long, but there were visionary people already thinking about and planning for the day we would need to expand."

 Those people knew something others didn't yet: It wouldn't be long before Chula Vista and its surrounding communities began booming with incredible growth.
 As the population has grown, so has Sharp Chula Vista to meet the needs of the community.
-A da Vinci® Surgical System arrived in 2010 and made cutting-edge surgery available close to home.
+A da Vinci ® Surgical System arrived in 2010 and made cutting-edge robotic surgery available close to home.
 In 2012, the hospital's ER was renovated and expanded.
 That same year, the Douglas & Nancy Barnhart Cancer Center opened.
 A new parking garage added 718 spaces in 2015.

-The celebration began with a blessing from Sharp Chula Vista Chaplain Bogar Hernandez and continued with remarks from Sharp Chula Vista Board Chairman Bob Sutherland; Sharp HealthCare President and CEO Mike Murphy; Sharp Chula Vista Senior Vice President and CEO Pablo Velez, PhD, RN; Sharp HealthCare Foundation Senior Vice President and CEO Bill Littlejohn; and Chula Vista Mayor Mary Salas-Casillas.
+The celebration began with a blessing from Sharp Chula Vista Chaplain Bogar Hernandez and continued with remarks from Sharp Chula Vista Board Chairman Bob Sutherland; former Sharp HealthCare President and CEO Mike Murphy; Sharp Chula Vista Senior Vice President and CEO Pablo Velez, PhD, RN; Sharp HealthCare Foundation Senior Vice President and CEO Bill Littlejohn; and Chula Vista Mayor Mary Salas-Casillas.